Olaf Stapledon: Life

 Stapledon was born in Seacombe, Wallasey, on the Wirral Peninsula in Cheshire, the only son of William Clibbett Stapledon and Emmeline Miller.
 The first six years of his life were spent with his parents at Port Said, Egypt.
-He was educated at Abbotsholme School in Derbyshire and Balliol College, Oxford, where he acquired a BA degree in Modern History (Second Class) in 1909, promoted to an MA degree in 1913.
+He was educated at Abbotsholme School in Derbyshire and Balliol College, Oxford, where he acquired a BA degree in Modern History (Second Class) in 1909, promoted to an MA (Oxon) in 1913.
 After a brief stint as a teacher at Manchester Grammar School he worked in shipping offices in Liverpool and Port Said from 1910 to 1912.
 From 1912 to 1915 Stapledon worked with the Liverpool branch of the Workers' Educational Association.

 During the First World War he served as a conscientious objector.
 Stapledon became an ambulance driver with the Friends' Ambulance Unit in France and Belgium from July 1915 to January 1919; he was awarded the Croix de Guerre for bravery.
 His wartime experiences influenced his pacifist beliefs and advocacy of a World Government.
 On 16 July 1919 he married Agnes Zena Miller (1894–1984), an Australian cousin.
 They had first met in 1903, and later maintained a correspondence throughout the war.
 They had a daughter, Mary Sydney Stapledon (1920–2008), and a son, John David Stapledon (1923–2014).
-In 1920 they moved to West Kirby.
+In 1920 they moved to West Kirby on the Wirral.

 Stapledon was awarded a PhD degree in philosophy from the University of Liverpool in 1925 and used his doctoral thesis as the basis for his first published prose book, A Modern Theory of Ethics (1929).
 However, he soon turned to fiction in the hope of presenting his ideas to a wider public.
 The relative success of Last and First Men (1930) prompted him to become a full-time writer.
 He wrote a sequel, Last Men in London, and followed it up with many more books of both fiction and philosophy.
 Stapledon was a member of the Aristotelian Society.